 Canva recommends templates for you.
 An algorithm understands the kind of templates and designs that interest you.
 It does so by learning from the templates that you have recently used.
 And so it recommends great templates based on your preference, the design trend and more.

 Well thought out and clean user interface.
 Canva’s UI finds the right balance between user friendliness and versatility.
-It elegantly puts together the recommendations, the folders to organise designs, team functionality and branding support together.
+It elegantly puts together the recommendations, the folders to organize designs, team functionality and branding support together.

 - The templates tab contains all the major categories of design templates.